CHIEF HOSPITAL EPIDEMIOLOGIST: Thomas R. Talbot, MD MPH

 Dr. Talbot graduated from Duke University in 1992 and from Vanderbilt Medical School in 1996.
 Following training in Internal Medicine at Johns Hopkins, he returned to Vanderbilt to complete a fellowship in Infectious Diseases.
 He joined the faculty in July 2003, and his primary research focus involves the prevention of nosocomial infections and healthcare worker vaccination.
-Research activities have included investigations of the risk for secondary transmission of live viral vaccines such as the smallpox and live attenuated influenza vaccines, the epidemiology of invasive pneumococcal disease in Tennessee, and risk factors for surgical site infections in cardiothoracic surgery.
+Research activities have focused on occupational infection control, including the use of healthcare personnel (HCP) immunization as a means to reduce patient and HCP morbidity, secondary transmission from vaccinations, and management of HCP exposed to contagious infectious diseases.
 He became the Chief Hospital Epidemiologist at VUMC in July 2006.
-He is currently the chair of the Society for Healthcare Epidemiology of America (SHEA) Education Committee, and in 2005 and 2010 he chaired the SHEA Task Force on Influenza Vaccination of Healthcare Workers.
+He has served as a member of the Society for Healthcare Epidemiology of America (SHEA) Board of Trustees, and in 2005 and 2010 he chaired the SHEA Task Force on Influenza Vaccination of Healthcare Workers.
 He is currently a member of the CDC's Hospital Infection Control Practices Advisory Committee (HICPAC) and the editorial board of Infection Control and Hospital Epidemiology.

 MCJCHV HOSPITAL EPIDEMIOLOGIST: Greg Wilson, MD